heroku/heroku-mcp-server/README.md

 4. (Optional) Set breakpoints in your TypeScript files.

-5. Press F5 or use the Run and Debug sidebar.
+5. Press F5 or use the **`Run and Debug`** sidebar.

-Note: the debugger will automatically build your TypeScript files before launching.
+Note: the debugger automatically builds your TypeScript files before launching.